suwebdev/WATS-4000-gitbook/bootstrap-new-app/project-bootstrap-an-app.md

 Notice how we use the double curly braces (`{{ variableName }}`)to output the value of a variable in a template.
 This is a common convention among templating languages, especially in JavaScript frameworks.

-We can change the message of that tag by altering the definition of the `msg` property in the script:
+We can change the name  by altering the definition of the `name` property in the script.
+Replace `<put your name here>` with your own name.

 ```
 <script>
 export default {
   name: 'hello',
+  props: {
+    msg: String
+  },
   data () {
     return {
-      msg: 'This Data Has Been Altered'
+      name: '<put your name here>'
     }
   }
 }